David5p/play_tennis/TESTING.md

 <br>

-## Automated Testing
+## Automated Testing of User Stories

-- The use of automated testing ensures the app works correctly, catching bugs early and verifying forms, models, URLs, and views behave as expected.
+- The use of automated testing ensures the app works correctly and that all user stories developed using agile methodology have been achieved as expected.
+It enables catching bugs early and verifying forms, models, URLs, and views behave as expected.
 It allows safe updates and feature additions.
 This improves reliability, maintainability, and overall confidence in the project’s functionality.

 - The booking/tests/test_forms.py file ensures that the BookingForm correctly validates user input, including required fields and logical constraints like start and end times.